udacity/cdond-c3-projectstarter/README.md

-## Give your Application Auto-Deploy Superpowers
+## Give your Application Auto-Deploy Superpowerss

 In this project, you will prove your mastery of the following learning objectives: